Why is Diversity important in the workplace?

 If you're resilient, you will bounce back from any setbacks and come back stronger.
 Poor resilience leads to the same issues popping up repeatedly.

-Let’s explore resilience and what is needed to improve it in your workplace.
+Let’s explore resilience and what is needed to improve it in your business or organisation.

 The ability to respond to pressure, deal with adversity, and overcome challenges.
 Resilience is an important attribute and one which can be learned and improved upon.

-Building resilience at work doesn’t have to be tough, and it doesn’t have to be difficult - here, we’ll touch upon a resilience in the workplace definition, the importance of the concept, and some basic tips on making your teams, and yourself, more resilient.
+Building resilience at work doesn’t have to be tough, and it doesn’t have to be difficult - here, we’ll touch upon a resilience at work definition, the importance of the concept, and some basic tips on making your teams, and yourself, more resilient.

 Throughout our lives, we will probably encounter many situations which will cause symptoms of stress, anxiety and sometimes depression.
 If you can get through these situations, coping well and keeping yourself afloat, you have strong emotional resilience.
-And this is a positive in the workplace.
+And this is a positive in the work environment.

 When you have strong emotional resilience you have the ability to not only “bounce back” from setbacks, but have the ability to adapt in the face of challenging circumstances, while maintaining stable mental wellbeing.